vmware/cluster-api-provider-cloud-director/docs/MANAGEMENT_CLUSTER.md

 current-context: ${USERNAME}-context
 END
 ```
-The "user1-management-kubeconfig.conf" generated at the end ensures that the user can only access CRDs of the
+The "user1-management-kubeconfig.conf" generated at the end ensures that the user, user1, can only access CRDs of the
-workload cluster in a newly-created namespace ${NAMESPACE} (user1-ns) of the management cluster.
+workload cluster in his/her own created namespace ${NAMESPACE} (user1-ns) of the management cluster.

 Notes:
+* Organization administrator relays the "user1-management-kubeconfig.conf" to the tenant user "user1"
-* Once the above operation is complete, there is no need of further interaction between tenant admin and tenant user.
+* Once the above operation is complete, there is no need of further interaction between organization administrator and the tenant user.
 * The mechanism used above to generate a Kubernetes Config has a default lifetime of one year.
 * We recommend strongly that the USERNAME match that of VCD tenant username.